ooz/epages-docs/_posts/2016/2016-04-11-jenadevs-docker.md

 ## Containers, Containers, Con... err Workshops, Workshops, Workshops!

-Upfront, all necessary material and code for the workshops was hosted on the [jenadevs GitHub account](https://github.com/jenadevs) and even the [complete presentation](https://github.com/jenadevs/jenadevs-meetup-001-docker-party) is offered for free and as open-source.
+Upfront, all necessary material and code for the workshops was hosted on the jenadevs [GitHub](https://github.com/jenadevs) account which even offers the [complete presentation](https://github.com/jenadevs/jenadevs-meetup-001-docker-party). _Great news: All material of **jenadevs** is free and will always be open-source!_

 ### Beginner Workshop

 The goal of the beginner workshop was to setup the Docker environment, learn the basic commands, run the workflow and get familiar with Docker Compose.
-For this the participants followed the [official Docker birthday tutorial](https://github.com/docker/docker-birthday-3/blob/master/tutorial.md) while the more experienced ePagees Benjamin Nothdurft and Kay Abendroth offered assistance.
+For this the participants followed the [official Docker birthday tutorial](https://github.com/docker/docker-birthday-3/blob/master/tutorial.md) while the more experienced Docker users, Benjamin Nothdurft and Kay Abendroth offered assistance.
 As kittens bustled around the screens, the Docker newbies built simple web applications using the Python microframework [Flask](http://flask.pocoo.org/) -- all running in a container, of course.

 ### Advanced Workshop

-This workshop focused on writing your own Dockerfiles and testing the build of the image and run the containers with CircleCI.
-Bastian Klein prepared a empty Dockerfile and Circle file with comments only, where he had removed the implementation.
+This workshop focused on writing your own Dockerfiles and testing the build of the image and run the containers with [CircleCI](https://circleci.com).
+Bastian Klein prepared an empty Dockerfile and Circle.yml with comments only, where he had removed the implementation.
 The attendes then had to figure out how the Dockerfile commands needed to be configured under the guidance of the workshop maintainer.

 ### Special Workshop